 As families gather for Thanksgiving this year, estate planning is likely the last thing on their mind.
-Thanksgiving is a time to focus on the blessings for which we are most thankful such as our families, friends, and good health.
+Thanksgiving is a time to focus on the things for which we are most thankful, such as our families, friends, and good health.

-But if you’re a part of a family that gathers only infrequently during holidays, find an opportunity during your long weekend together to discuss estate planning matters that you may have been putting off.
+But if you’re a part of a family that gathers together only several times a year during the holidays, take advantage of another time during the long weekend to discuss estate planning matters that you may have been putting off.

-Or perhaps it’s letting your loved ones your healthcare wishes.
+Or perhaps it’s letting your loved ones know your healthcare preferences.
 For example, if you are terminally ill and have no chance of recovery, would you want to be kept alive by artificial means?
 Tell them your wishes and explain your reasoning.
-By sharing your feelings about these issues to your loved ones, you can potentially relieve them of a lot of stress they may experience in making these decisions on their own.
+By sharing your feelings about these issues with them, you can potentially relieve them of a lot of stress they may experience in making these decisions on their own.

-And if you haven’t yet legally documented your wishes, resolve to do so right away.
-Simply sharing your wishes is not legally binding.
-The only way you can ensure that your unique estate planning goals and objectives will be carried out is to engage in estate planning.
+And if you haven’t documented your own wishes yet, resolve to do so right away.
+Simply sharing your wishes verbally is not legally binding.
+The only way you can ensure that your unique goals and objectives will be carried out is to engage in estate planning.

-Having these conversations and documenting your wishes may be uncomfortable, but is something that will bring you and your family peace of mind.
+Having these conversations and documenting your wishes may be uncomfortable, but doing so will bring you and your family peace of mind.
 And that is something to be thankful for.

 I wish you and your family a very happy Thanksgiving!